ddnexus/pagy/docs/extras/headers.md

 You should use it before rendering: it simply merges the `pagy_headers` to the `response.headers` internaly.

-**Notice**: If your app doesn't implement the `response` object that way, you can still use the hash returned by the `pagy_headers` method in the way that your app/framework provides.
+If your app doesn't implement the `response` object that way, you should override the `pagy_headers_merge` method in your controller or use the `pagy_headers` method directly.

 ### pagy_headers(pagy)